-To cancel a Recurring Payment established with a PayPal account, log into your account, access the "Profile" tab, click the “My money” tab, then "My Pre-Approved Payments" link, select and click the relevant merchant and follow the instructions to cancel the payment.
-To cancel a Future Payment, log in to your account, go to “Profile” then click “My settings” and “Change” beside “Log in with PayPal”.
+You can cancel a Recurring Payment or a Future Payment established with a PayPal account by logging into your account and accessing the settings page.
 If you cancel a Recurring Payment you may still be liable to the merchant for the payment and be required to pay the merchant through alternative means.

 b.
 Guest checkout

 To cancel a Recurring Payment established directly with your nominated credit or debit card (i.e. without a PayPal account), you can cancel it by contacting the merchant or PayPal.
 PayPal can be contacted by:

 1800 073 263 (within Australia) or +61 2 8223 9500